lichendust/meander-sublime/readme.md

 		"keys": ["f9"],
 		"command": "meander_move_to_section",
 		"args": {
-			"forward": false
+			"forward": false,
+			"include_scenes": true,
 		}
 	},
 	{
 		"keys": ["f10"],
-		"command": "meander_move_to_section"
+		"command": "meander_move_to_section",
+		"args": {
+			"forward": true,
+			"include_scenes": true,
 		}
+	}
 ]
 ```

+The `include_scenes` argument will optionally include scene headings in the navigation, but is disabled by default.

-(Due to this plugin's careful selection of scope names, this feature also works on Markdown files.)
+(Due to this package's careful selection of scope names, `move_to_section` also works for moving between Markdown headings.)

 ### Open Included Files